qLibc

 char * qqueue_getstr ( qqueue_t * queue)

-qqueue->getstr(): Returns an string at the top of this queue without removing it.
+qqueue->getstr(): Returns a string at the top of this queue without removing it.

 Parameters